 The aim of our research is to better understand the processes that take place before, during and after avalanche release.
 We use field measurements, laboratory experiments and computer models.

-- measuring the stratification and variability of individual snow layers using the SnowMicroPen, a high-resolution snow sampler.
+- we measure the stratification and the variability of individual snowpack layers with the SnowMicroPen, a high-resolution snow probe

 The results of measurements and experiments are used, among other things, as input for numerical simulations that help us to better understand physical processes, or to optimise the SNOWPACK model used by warning services in a number of countries as a tool for assessing avalanche danger.